 Fee For Setting Up A Food Stall

 The organizers will give you various fee options based on stall size and location within the venue.
-Depending on footfall expected, locality of the venue, and other parameters, the fee is charged.
+Depending on footfall expected, the locality of the venue, and other parameters, the fee is charged.

 Do ask the organizers at this point what all is included in the stall fee.
-How many table and chairs will they provide, how many power points will be available, will it be set up as a canopy or a cart etc.
+How many tables and chairs will they provide, how many power points will be available, will it be set up as a canopy or a cart etc.

 The answer to all of these questions will help you in making the right decision.

 I will get into more detail about the fee when we discuss the overall pricing involved later on during this post.

 Besides what number the organizers’ quote, do some of your own research.
 Check reviews from previous years when the same event was held.
 Better is if you have been to the event a previous time, you would have the first-hand experience and know the kind of footfall the event has had.

 Based on this data can you price your dessert and know how many desserts you would need.

 When is the event happening?
 Summers, winters, weekends, Friday evenings?
 This will help finalize your menu.
 For example, if it’s in the summers, you may want to serve up cold desserts but then will also need to have a refrigerator or freezer at the stall with you.